-Cleaning cloths for Product

-stainless-steel sur- no.

-faces 311134

-Reduces the build-up of dirt.
-Impregnated with a special oil for perfect maintenance of your appliance's stainless-steel surfaces.
+Cleaning cloths for stainless-steel surfaces Product no. 311134 Reduces the build-up of dirt.
+Impregnated with a special oil for perfect maintenance of your appliance's stainless- steel surfaces.
 Oven and grill cleaning gel Product no. 463582 For cleaning the cooking compartment.
 The gel is odourless.
 Microfibre cloth with honeycomb struc- ture Product no. 460770 Especially suitable for cleaning delicate surfaces, such as glass, glass ceramic, stainless steel or aluminium.
 The microfibre cloth removes liquid and grease deposits in one go.
 Door lock Product no. 612594 To prevent children from opening the oven door.
 The locks on different types of appliance door are screwed in differently.
 See the information sheet supplied with the door lock.